ashiques/backend-energy/README.md

 * There is an order of execution for apis from end-point which needs to be followed to see the data.
 * Expecting the files to be either LP or TOU format
 * Expect energy units to be the same, since conversion logic between each is not implemented.
+* date time data provided is expected to be in `%d/%m/%Y` format, so slicing is done from the datatime field in input.

 ---